-Points of View Latest Trends in Patient-Reported Outcome (PRO) -Survey and Analysis using the Clinical Trial Registry Database
+Points of View Recent Developments in Patient-Reported Outcome (PRO) ―Survey and Analysis Using a Clinical Trial Registry Database―

-- The number and percentage of PRO-related clinical trials registered on ClinicalTrials.gov have been increasing over the past 15 years (2009~2023), but remained at the same level in 2020~2023.
+- The number and percentage of PRO-related clinical trials registered on ClinicalTrials.gov have been increasing over the past 15 years (2009-2023), but remained at the same level from 2020 to 2023.

 - By disease category, Pathological Conditions, Signs and Symptoms and Neoplasms were the top PRO-related clinical trials, while Musculoskeletal Diseases accounted for the largest proportion.